antoine-aumjaud/filter-interceptor/README.md

 What's coming
 -------------
+* TODO add test on cache on service test and cache classes
+* TODO analyze with JProfiler
 * Add solutions to integrate the Filters like *HessianFilter* or *CXFFilter*.
-* Add a cache to avoid research of Filter and creation of new Object (which contains filtered method) at each call.

 ---